Chimaira: The Infection (2009–2010)

-Before the release of the album, the band had been posting short clips on the webpage from the upcoming album, which was written in Cleveland, Ohio with producer Ben Schigel, who previously produced the band's album The Impossibility of Reason and their self-titled album.
+Before the album's release, the band had been posting short clips on the webpage from the upcoming album, written in Cleveland, Ohio, with producer Ben Schigel, who previously produced the band's album The Impossibility of Reason and their self-titled album.
 The new album, entitled The Infection, is mixed by Zeuss, who mixed and produced albums for Hatebreed and Shadows Fall.
-Chimaira stated that they were pushing for an April 21, 2009 release date on the new album.
-At its annual Chimaira Christmas show on December 30, 2008, they debuted a new song entitled "Secrets of the Dead."
+Chimaira stated they were pushing for an April 21, 2009, release date on the new album.
+At its annual Chimaira Christmas show on December 30, 2008, they debuted a new song entitled "Secrets of the Dead".

-The first single of the album "Secrets of the Dead" was released March 3, 2009.
+The first single of the album "Secrets of the Dead" was released on March 3, 2009.
 The Infection was released worldwide on April 21, 2009, and debuted at number 30 on the Billboard 200.
-During a number of European tour dates supporting The Infection, Chimaira had Emil Werstler of Dååth filling in for Matt DeVries, as DeVries' girlfriend had their first child.
+During several European tour dates supporting The Infection, Chimaira had Emil Werstler of Dååth filling in for Matt DeVries, as DeVries' girlfriend had their first child.

-The 10th annual Chimaira Christmas show was held at the House of Blues in Cleveland Ohio on December 27, 2009, and was filmed for a live DVD titled Coming Alive, which was released in 2010.
+The 10th annual Chimaira Christmas show was held at the House of Blues in Cleveland, Ohio on December 27, 2009.
+It was filmed for a live DVD titled Coming Alive, which was released in 2010.